Stackclash/5e-vault/5. Mechanics/Bestiary/Humanoid/Gnoll.md

 - monster/environment/hill
 - monster/size/medium
 - monster/type/humanoid/gnoll
-statblock: inline
+aliases: ["Gnoll"]
 ---
 # Gnoll
 *Source: Monster Manual p.
-163, Princes of the Apocalypse, Tales from the Yawning Portal, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Eberron: Rising from the Last War, Explorer's Guide to Wildemount, Icewind Dale: Rime of the Frostmaiden*
+163. Available in the SRD and the Basic Rules.*

 Gnolls are feral humanoids that attack settlements along the frontiers and borderlands of civilization without warning, slaughtering their victims and devouring their flesh.